advanced-security/enterprise-security-team/README.md

     pip install -r requirements.txt
     ```

-1. Edit the inputs at the start of the script as follows:
+1. Edit the inputs as arguments to the script as follows:

-    - (for GHES) the API endpoint
+    - the API endpoint (for GHES, EMU, or data residency) in `--api-url`.
+For GHEC this is not required.
-    - Create a file called `token.txt` and save your token there to read it.
+    - Create a file and save your token there to read it, and call the script with `--token-file` argument, or call the script with the token in `GITHUB_TOKEN` in your environment.
-    - Add the enterprise slug, a string URL version of the enterprise identity.
+    - Add the enterprise slug to `--enterprise-slug`.
+This is string URL version of the enterprise identity.
 It's easily available in the enterprise admin url (for cloud and server), e.g. `https://github.com/enterprises/ENTERPRISE-SLUG-HERE`.
-    - (for the security manager team), the list of orgs output by `org-admin-promote.py` and the name of the security manager team and the team members to add.
+    - For the security manager team script, the list of orgs output by `org-admin-promote.py` in `--unmanaged-orgs` and the name of the security manager team and the team members to add, in `--team-name` and `--team-members`.
+If you are using GHES 3.15 or below, please use the `--legacy` flag to use the legacy security managers API.

-1. Run them in the following order, deciding where to stop.
+1. Run them in the following order:

     1. `org-admin-promote.py` to add the enterprise admin to all organizations as an owner, creating a CSV of organizations.
     1. `manage-sec-team.py` to create a security manager team on all organizations and manage the members.
     1. `org-admin-demote.py` will remove the enterprise admin from all the organizations the previous script added them to.